 How to Make a Wind Chime

 Organic clay shapes strung up on branches make for beautiful art that brings melody and movement to the garden.
+Follow my instructions to make your own elegant wind chime.

 - dried branch or driftwood